addiks/doctrine2_tweaks/README.md

 when the transaction begun (resulting in an expensive rollback!).

 The process described in the paragraph above allows for a meaningful workflow using transactions.
-If a process fails and causes a rollback, not only the state in the database get's roled back, but also the state of all managed entities.
+If a process fails and causes a rollback, not only the state in the database get's rolled back, but also the state of all managed entities.
 This allows for the executed and failed process to be re-tried again or to continue with the next process using the same entity-manager.
 This can be done because the state of the runtime is known, it is the same as at the beginning of the transaction.
 This follows the meaning of a "rollback" => The return from a faulty state into a well-